 The UPC agreement sets out that it will have a Central Division currently located in Paris, Munich and London and also Local/Regional Divisions across the EU.
 Following the UK Government’s withdrawal of its UPC ratification, it is expected that the Central Division intended to be in London will be relocated, possibly to Italy or the Netherlands.
-At present, it seems likely that there will be a Local Division in at least Germany, France, the Netherlands and probably Belgium and Italy, and a Regional Division based in Stockholm (covering Sweden, Lithuania, Estonia and Latvia).
+At present, Local Divisions have been confirmed in Germany and Italy, and a Nordic-Baltic Regional Division will be based in Stockholm (covering Sweden, Lithuania, Estonia and Latvia).
 A number of further Local Divisions are expected, including Local Divisions in France, the Netherlands and Belgium.
 The UPC will have a Court of Appeal located in Luxembourg.

 The division of the UPC where an infringement action can be brought depends on the location of the defendant or infringement and the technology sector.
 An infringement action can be brought at the Local/Regional Division in the state the defendant is based or in any state where infringement has taken place.
 If there is no Local/Regional Division in the relevant state, the action can be brought at the Central Division.

 In many cases, different infringing acts may occur in different EU states, which will in practice give a Patentee a choice of which division of the UPC to bring the action in.